 An advanced observability solution will allow us not only to receive an alert about a customer encountering an issue, e.g., when they try to put an item into their shopping cart but also to combine different monitoring solutions for the provision of deeper insights.
 It will allow us to view the trace of the whole user journey in the context of relevant application and infrastructure performance, by correlating metrics, events, traces, and logs.

-It is worth noting that many observability solutions now advertise "intelligent" observability; that is, machine learning tools are employed to support DevOps and ML operations including observability, which is also known as "AIOps".
+Many observability solutions now advertise "intelligent" observability; that is, machine learning tools are employed to support DevOps and ML operations including observability, which is also known as "AIOps".
 This can be extremely valuable as it can help with detecting anomalies or discovering and correlating related data.
 However, it is worth clarifying that this is not the topic of this blog post.
 Here, we are not focusing on "intelligent monitoring of systems" (AIOps) but rather the "monitoring of intelligent systems" during development and production, meaning the observability of the whole machine learning lifecycle from data collection to model deployment.
-(Of course, AIOps can also be used to improve the observability in MLOps.)
+(Of course, AIOps can also be used to improve the observability in MLOps which would then result in "intelligent monitoring of intelligent systems".)

 Observability as part of MLOps